 What are you trying to find out?

-This is an example of an ‘open’ objective.
-A good report from the consultation would highlight some of the most prominent themes arising from respondents’ qualitative inputs in its headlines, and then support this by breaking down some of the data behind these themes – eg. what type of respondent was more likely to make what point?
-This interpretive data then serves as a reference for the review.
+This is an example of an open objective — it did not have an expectation in advance of what people might say, and was simply seeking the unique experience and views of respondents.
+A report from the consultation would highlight some of the most prominent themes from respondents’ answers in its headlines, and then support this by breaking down some of the data behind these themes – eg. what type of respondent was more likely to make what point?

-2. TFL (Transport for London) needed to consult on the plans for new ‘cycle superhighways’ going through Central London.
-Their broad objective was to seek public approval for the plans, on a stage-by-stage basis.
-In contrast to the BIS consultation above, their objective is quite ‘closed’ – how many people approve each part of the plans, and how many disapprove?
+Transport for London (TfL) consulted on the plans for new ‘cycle superhighways’ going through Central London.
+The broad objective was to seek public approval for the plans on a stage-by-stage basis.
+In contrast to the BEIS consultation, their objective was quite closed: how many people approve of each part of the plans and how many disapprove?
 Quantitative analysis can then reveal correlations in the data – which groups were more likely to approve the plans?
 Were there correlations between approval of one part of the plan and disapproval of another?
-These figures can then be supported by qualitative data – people’s reasons for approving or disapproving.
-This can be analysed by coding/tagging to support the ‘headline’ numerical figures.
+These headline figures can then be supported by any qualitative data collected – people’s reasons for approving or disapproving.

 Where to start?

-It can sometimes be tricky to know where to begin with interpreting your responses.
-Citizen Space allows you to either view responses by respondent, (ie. all of the questions that one respondent answered) or responses by question, (showing the way all respondents answered one of the questions).
-Which way is more useful depends on what you are looking to find out.
+It can sometimes be tricky to know where to begin interpreting your responses.
+Citizen Space allows you to either view responses by respondent (all of the questions that one respondent answered) or responses by question (showing the way all respondents answered one of the questions).

-Coding or 'tagging' in Citizen Space can help turn qualitative information into quantitative, helping to track key themes that are emerging from the consultation.
-However, coding is not the same as collecting quantitative information.
-Coding each response into these categories will give you an idea of the numbers in each group.
-Whilst coding you can also use the 'analyst only' questions in Citizen Space to help select illustrative quotes.
+However, tagging/coding is not the same as collecting quantitative information.
+Coding each response into these categories will give you an idea of the numbers in each group, but as these were originally comments/evidence, it might help you to use the analyst notes field to pull out any quotes or useful supporting phrases from these comments to use in your report.
+This will help to add context to your themes and numbers.
 This article explains more about tagging/coding and how to do it.